 Working with Subversion and Dreamweaver CS5

-Adobe Dreamweaver CS5 offers the ability to work with subversion, an open-source version control system.
-This system allows users to store multiple versions of the same web page which users can decide to make live at anytime.
+Adobe Dreamweaver CS5 offers the ability to work with Subversion, an open-source version control system.
+This system allows users to store multiple versions of the same web page, which users can decide to make live at any time.

 Physiology of Subversion

 Local Files are stored on your local machine and are viewed in the Files panel under local files.
 These files are submitted in various versions to the Subversion Repository.

 Subversion Repository is a storage facility for the various versions of one or more sites.
 The files submitted to the repository can be located in the Files panel under Repository View.
 The user can define the site by submitting the version of the site pages to the webserver.

 Web Server sends pages to users who request them via the internet.
 The version sent to the user's machine is the version of the pages saved upon the server.

 - Go to the Site > Manage Sites.

 - Select Version Control from the left panel.
 This is where users can configure a connection to the subversion repository.
 Be sure to click Save if any changes are made.